jspaniac/Assignment-Ideas/123/Ciphers/spec/spec.md

 Unlike our previous ciphers, a transposition cipher involves shuffling the position of characters rather than substituting them with new ones.
 Most of these involve creating a grid with a certain width, filling it in with an input string, and then traversing the grid in a different way to get the encryption.
 For example:

 ![A diagram showing how to create an encryption grid from input "HELLO" and width 2.
-The resulting grid is [['H', 'E'], ['L', 'L'], ['O', ' ']] and the output is "HLOEL "](./Transposition.png)
+The resulting grid is [['H', 'E'], ['L', 'L'], ['O', '~']] and the output is "HLOEL~"](./Transposition.png)

 Here, the grid was filled in by traversing rows, and the cipher was created by traversing columns.
 Decrypting would involve the opposite, filling in the grid by traversing columns, and creating the plaintext by traversing rows.
 Alternative traversals are possible, but we recommend this approach as it is the easiest to implement.
+You should also fill blank spots in the grid with the character given by `Cipher.MAX_VALUE` + 1 (~'s in the diagram above).

-Below is the appropraite constructor signature for your solution:
+Below is the appropriate constructor signature for your solution:
 ```java
 public Transposition(int width)
 ```